Last updated on March 3rd, 2020 at 11:18 am

 Live transmission (streaming) issues

-Live streaming video broadcasts like television or commercial music video require considerable bandwidth.
+Live streaming video broadcasts like television or commercial music videos require considerable bandwidth.
 Current thinking is a realistic rate of 15 frames per second is satisfactory, given the size of most screens but even here it is proving difficult to deliver stutter-free content, especially where users may – by their very nature – not be stationary when receiving content and will hop from one transmission cell to another when, for instance, travelling by train or car.

 Other fears concern privilege levels or ‘network neutrality’ of content.
 Service providers are in hot competition and, with broadcast space at a premium and demand high, must make tactical decisions about what to deliver, where and to whom and, significantly, at what price.